Some places don’t live up to their hype; some places go far beyond your expectations - Malaysia certainly belongs to the latter.

 Located in the state of Sabah in Malaysian Borneo, the UNESCO-listed Kinabalu National Park offers something really unique and adventurous.

-Whether you climb the Mt.
+Whether you climb Mt.
 Kinabalu, the national park is worth a visit.
-A fantastic 2 day/1 night hike in the park will allow you enjoy the beautiful flora and fauna through jungle and nature.
+A fantastic 2-day/1 night hike in the park will allow you to enjoy the beautiful flora and fauna through the jungle and nature.